-- (12) In case of new buildings being erected and a connection is made for the first time to the main service lines the metering and levying of services actually consumed or received will take place as follow:- - (a) Basic water, basic electricity (in the case of builders' connections) and sewer charges are levied with effect from the date when the connection is made to the main service line. - (b) Basic electricity (if no builders' connection), basic conservancy tank/ septic tank/ french drain (where applicable) and refuse removal charges are levied with effect from the date of the Occupancy Certificate issued by the Building Control Section. - (c) Any connection date between the 1st and 15th of the month will be levied for a full month whilst any connection date after the 15th of the month will only be levied from the 1st of the following month.
+- (b) An acknowledgement by the occupier that accounts will become due and payable by the due date notwithstanding the fact that the owner did not receive the account; - (c) That the onus will be on the occupier to ensure that he or she is in possession of an account before the due date; and - (d) An undertaking by the Municipality that it shall do everything in its power to deliver accounts timeously. - (9) The application for the provision of municipal services shall be made at least fourteen (14) days prior to the date on which the services are required to be connected. - (10) On receipt of the application for provision of municipal services, the Municipality will cause the reading of metered services linked to the property to be taken on the working day preceding the date of occupation. - (11) The first account for services will be rendered after the first meter reading cycle to be billed following the date of signing the service agreement. - (12) In case of new buildings being erected and a connection is made for the first time to the main service lines the metering and levying of services actually consumed or received will take place as follow:- - (a) Basic water, basic electricity (in the case of builders' connections) refuse removal and all types of sewer charges are levied with effect from the connection date. - (b) Basic electricity (if no builders' connection), charges are levied with effect from the date of the Occupancy Certificate issued by the Building Control Section. - (13) Any connection date between the 1st and 15th of the month will be levied for a full month whilst any connection date after the 15th of the month will only be levied from the 1st of the following month.